Spintronic properties and stability of the half-Heusler alloys LiMnZ (Z=N, P, Si): Results and discussion

 \subsection{Can the three half-Heusler alloys be ferromagnetic or half-metallic?}

-{} We are interested in adjusting the lattice constant to force the values of the magnetic moments to be as large as possible.
-In practice, this is possible because many devices are thin films and can be grown to match the lattice constants on selected substrates.
-We can use our results to predict the substrates that match the lattice constants of our compounds with large magnetic moments, but this will not always be possible for large lattice constants or energies far from equilibrium.
-Tetragonalization can also occur during growth, but it will not necessarily destroy the half-metallicity\cite{Ozdogan:2012bq}.
-In Table \ref{tab:Li_hm}, we present detailed ferromagnetic properties of the three compounds in the primitive cells of the three types of structures.
+We are interested in adjusting the lattice constant to force the values of the magnetic moments to be as large as possible.
+In practice, the consensus is that many devices are thin films and can be grown to match the lattice constants on selected substrates.
+We can use our results to predict the substrates that match the lattice constants of our compounds with large magnetic moments, but we believe that this will not always be possible for large lattice constants or energies far from equilibrium; therefore, the issue of stability will be addressed later.
+Tetragonalization can also occur during growth, but it will not necessarily destroy half-metallicity\citep{Ozdogan:2012bq}.
+In \autoref{tbl:hms}, we present detailed ferromagnetic properties of the three compounds in the primitive cells of the three types of structures.

+Every alloy in \autoref{tbl:hms} with an integer magnetic moment and a gap is a HM.
+These include: \textalpha{}-LiMnN, \textalpha{}-LiMnP, \textbeta{}-LiMnSi, \textbeta{}-LiMnP, and \textgamma{}-LiMnSi.
+The lattice constant can be increased slightly without destroying the half-metalicity since there is a range of lattice constants where \(E_{\mathrm{F}}\) falls within the gap of the semiconducting channel.
+The magnetic moments of the HMs agree with the predictions of the ionic model plus the contribution of the Li electron to the moment of Mn.
+The remaining alloys are ferromagnets and any change in the lattice constant will decrease the moment.
+Some of the important features of the individual half-Heusler alloys are discussed below.